Whisky Cask Club

 Frequently Asked Questions

-Q: What is the minimum investment?
+Q: What is the typical entry budget?

-Entry-level casks start from £3,000–£8,000.
-Premium casks range from £10,000 to £100,000+.
+Entry-level casks often start around £3,000–£8,000 for young spirit from emerging distilleries.
+Premium casks from established names can range from £10,000 to £100,000+.

 Q: Do I physically own the cask?